rails/rails/guides/source/configuring.md

   the older AES-256-CBC cipher.
 It defaults to `true`.

 * `config.action_dispatch.use_cookies_with_metadata` enables writing
-  cookies with the purpose and expiry metadata embedded.
+  cookies with the purpose metadata embedded.
 It defaults to `true`.

 * `config.action_dispatch.perform_deep_munge` configures whether `deep_munge`
   method should be performed on the parameters.
 See [Security Guide](security.html#unsafe-query-generation)